-Time off Work
+Time Off Work

-7-10 days for implants placed under the muscle (Subpectoral Placement)
+- 7-10 days for implants placed under the muscle (Subpectoral Placement)

-3 – 5 days for implants placed above the muscle (Subglandular Placement)
+- 5-7 days for implants placed above the muscle (Subglandular Placement)

 The Day of Surgery

-The Gillian Institute requires that you begin breast massage 3 days after surgery.
-The breast massage will aid in the settling of the implants, decrease the swelling, and increase the softness of the implants.
-The breast massage will also decrease the risk of a breast capsular contracture (scar tissue formation around the breast implant).
-Our technique and postoperative instructions will yield a lower risk of a capsular contracture*.
+At The Gillian Institute, we recommend that you begin to massage the breasts three days after surgery.
+Massaging the breasts will aid in the settling of the implants, decrease the swelling, and increase the softness of the implants*.
+It will also reduce the risk of a breast capsular contracture (scar tissue formation around the breast implant)*.
+Our technique and postoperative instructions yield a low risk of a capsular contracture*.